MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Labs/LAB[PL-900]_MXXLab02_Canvas_App_1.md

 * Calendar view of all visits and filtering by date range
 * Ability to create and manage contacts as part of the app
-* Would you consider using *appointment* activity as part of the solution?
-What would it change?
 * How to display multiple meetings during a single visit